yft22/sec-gate-oidc/libs/pcscd-client/README.md

 ## Supported readers/cards

-The code was testing with Mifare classic tokens but pcsc-lite supports most of CCID compliant tokens.
+The code was tested with Mifare classic tokens but pcsc-lite supports most of CCID compliant tokens.
 Nevertheless note that each scard/token has it own flavor or API and data organization which may require config/code customization.

 * <https://ccid.apdu.fr/ccid/supported.html>